 1) Quick triage: is this urgent?

-Constipation isn’t always an emergency—but some constipation scenarios should be treated as one, especially when your cat looks painful, vomits, stops eating, or strains in the litter box without producing anything.
-Start with these three checks: urination, energy, and appetite.
+Constipation is not always an emergency.
+But some constipation scenarios should be treated much more urgently, especially when your cat looks painful, vomits, stops eating, or strains in the litter box without producing anything.
+The first three things to check are simple: urination, energy, and appetite.

 | What you see | How worried to be | What to do next |